Before you should even dive into strategies for your website’s search engine optimization, you have to consider your website’s Google indexing.

 You’ll want to ensure that your social media strategy includes the social publishing of your most valuable content in a way that is engaging for your followers so that they will share it as well with their own networks.

-Is your business just getting started on social media?
+Just starting out on social media?
 Make sure you’re starting with the right social media platform for you and your goals.

-Submit a post through Google My Business
+Tip #11: Submit a post through Google My Business

 This recommendation only works if the page you’re sharing via a Google My Business post makes sense to publicly appear on your knowledge panel.